List of Sailor Moon chapters: English publication

 The North America distributing company Tokyopop initially released 18 volumes from the Japanese first edition, split into five arcs; Dark Kingdom with fourteen acts, Black Moon with twelve acts, Infinity with twelve acts, Dream with eleven acts, and Stars with eleven acts.
 Volume 1 was released on December 1, 1998, and volume 18 was released on September 18, 2001.
 The first 10 acts were also published in the American magazine MixxZine, while acts 39 through 60 were published in Smile.
 The series was also published in thirty-five issues in traditional American comic book format.
 This publication was not complete, only containing acts 11 through 38 and the extra "Lover of Princess Kaguya".
 These were released starting in August 1998 at the San Diego ComicCon through mid-2001.
 The Mixx and Tokyopop editions of the manga went out of print in 2005.

 In 2011, Kodansha USA began re-printing the 14-volume restored Sailor Moon manga edition (including the two short story compilations) under the title Pretty Guardian Sailor Moon, as well as the two-volume restored Codename: Sailor V manga editions in English beginning with Volume 1 of both titles on September 13, 2011, featuring a new translation.
 Subsequent volumes were published bimonthly.

 In 2017, Kodansha USA announced plans to re-release Sailor Moon in an "Eternal Edition", featuring a new English translation, new cover artwork by Takeuchi, and color pages from the manga's original run, printed on extra-large premium paper.
 The first Eternal Edition volume was published on September 11, 2018; the tenth and final volume was published on October 20, 2020.

 In 2020, Kodansha USA announced plans to re-release the Sailor Moon manga again as part of their "Naoko Takeuchi Collection".
 The company described the new edition as "an updated translation and high page count in a more affordable, portable" version.
-The first volume was published on April 5, 2022.
+The first volume was published on April 5, 2022, and the last on September 17, 2024.